 Allow and encourage debate about the media and does it show a true reflection

 Encourage your child to consider E-Safety at home.

 Where to go for more information

-If you have any questions or concerns about the Prevent strategy and what it means for your child, please do not hesitate to contact the Mr Jones or Mrs Tiernan.
+If you have any questions or concerns about the Prevent strategy and what it means for your child, please do not hesitate to contact Mr Jones.